vsudbrack/vsudbrack.github.io/about.md

 I was laureated *Bachelor in Physics with honors* (2019) by the Institute of Physics of the *Federal University of Rio Grande do Sul (UFRGS)* in Porto Alegre, southern Brazil. :1st_place_medal:

 Studying and researching has allowed me knowing **many nice people, many interesting places and many awesome wonders** of this universe.
+I gathered in this **[map](/map)** some of my advantures around the globe.
 I share for science the same feeling *Lise Meitner* described to physics in her following quote :thought_balloon:

 {% include quote.html author="Lise Meitner" text="I love physics with all my heart.
 It is a kind of personal love, as one has for a person to whom one is grateful for many things." %}